HINT: A Hierarchical Independent Component Analysis Toolbox for Investigating Brain Functional Networks using Neuroimaging Data: Methods

 \subsection{Inference for covariate effects}

 In this section, we introduce the statistical inference procedure for testing covariate effects in HINT.
-Typically maximum likelihood inference is based on asymptotic properties of the estimator, and the inverse of the information matrix is used as the asymptotic variance-covariance matrix.
-However, the dimension of the parameter space is ultra-high for brain imaging data, and the information matrix is not sparse.
-Therefore we cannot estimate the inverse of information matrix.
-To address this issue, HINT applies the approximate variance-covariance estimator for the estimated covariate effects in hc-ICA \citep{shi2016}.
-This inference procedure can accommodate the high dimension of the parameter space in the hc-ICA model.
-Specifically, the variance for $\vect\left[\hat{\bbeta}(v)'\right]$ is obtained by:
+Standard maximum likelihood inference is based on the inverse of the information matrix which is used to estimate the asymptotic variance-covariance matrix of the MLEs.
+However, the information matrix of the hc-ICA model is ultra-high dimensional for brain imaging data and is not sparse, which makes it extremely challenging to invert.
+HINT implements a novel statistical inference procedure for covariate effects in hc-ICA model developed by our group \citep{shi2016}.
+The inference method provides an efficient approach to estimate the asymptotic standard errors of the covariate effects at each voxel, i.e., $\hat{\bbeta}(v) (v=1,\ldots,V)$, by directly using the output from the EM algorithm.
+The method is developed based on the connection between the hc-ICA and linear models.
+Specifically, the hc-ICA model can be rewritten in a non-hierarchical form by collapsing the multi-levels of models in (\ref{firststage}) and (\ref{secondstage}), which resembles the classical linear model.
+Therefore, a variance estimator for $\vect\left[\hat{\bbeta}(v)'\right]$ is developed following the linear model theory as,